Why Do Cats Love Boxes?

 Living with a cat means putting up with a wide variety of both very cute and very weird cat behaviors.
 Cats sleeping on us: cute.
 Cats’ love of laptops: weird.
 The fact that cats sleep so much: cute, weird, and a little perplexing.
-While every cat is different, there are a few things that felines the world over have put securely in the “likes” category: eating tuna, sharpening their claws on your favorite chairs, and getting into boxes.
+While every cat is different, there are a few things that felines the world over have put securely in the “likes” category: eating tuna, sharpening their claws on your favorite chairs, licking each other and getting into boxes.
 We asked the experts to answer your most pressing kitty question: Why do cats love boxes so darn much?

 Why do cats like boxes?

 Experts have a couple of theories as to why your kitty keeps climbing into your discarded boxes before you can toss them into the recycling bin.